cifkao/groove2groove-data/groove2groove-data-v1.0.0/README.md

 ### MIDI files
 The `midi` directory contains one subdirectory for each part of the dataset:
 - `train` contains 5744 MIDI files in 2872 styles (exactly 2 files per style).
 Each file contains 252 measures (the Band-in-a-Box maximum) following a 2 measure count-in.
+(Note that 11 of these files are empty due to technical difficulties and are only included in the `raw` version of the data.)
 - `val` and `test` each contain 1200 files in 40 styles (exactly 30 files per style, 16 bars per file after the count-in).
 The sets of styles are disjoint from each other and from those in `train`.